rackspace/runway/docs/source/additional_functionality.rst

           - us-east-1

-The below is an example Runway Plugin that wraps the ``anisble-playbook`` command to deploy a EC2 Security Group from a playbook yaml under the naming convention of ``<env>-<region>.yaml`` within a fictional ``security_group.ansible`` runway module folder.
-In this example, the ``anisble-playbook`` binary would already have been installed prior to a runway deploy, but this example does check to see if it is installed before execution and logs an error if that is the case.
+The below is an example Runway Plugin that wraps the ``ansible-playbook`` command to deploy a EC2 Security Group from a playbook yaml under the naming convention of ``<env>-<region>.yaml`` within a fictional ``security_group.ansible`` runway module folder.
+In this example, the ``ansible-playbook`` binary would already have been installed prior to a runway deploy, but this example does check to see if it is installed before execution and logs an error if that is the case.
 The Runway plugin also will only execute the ansible-playbook against a yaml file for the environment set for thr runway execution and region defined in the runway.yaml.

 Using the above runway.yaml, the below plugin and below playbook saved in the runway module folder, you will only have a deployment occur in the ``dev`` environment in ``us-east-1``.
-If you decide to perform a runway deployment in a the ``prod`` environment or in a different region, the anisble-playbook deployment will be skipped.
+If you decide to perform a runway deployment in a the ``prod`` environment or in a different region, the ansible-playbook deployment will be skipped.
 This matches the built in behavior of the native modules runway includes.

 ::

-    """Anisble Plugin example for Runway."""
+    """Ansible Plugin example for Runway."""

     import logging
     import subprocess